Fusion-Lightguns/Fusion-Light-Gun/Light Gun Setup.md

     1. Put one box on top of screen near left edge, using L Frame or TV Frame.

      2. Repeat step 1 but on right edge.
-     Secure as needed if using L Frame .
+     Secure as needed if using L Frame.

       3A: If using L Frames.
-      Repeat steps 1 & 2 on bottom of screen .
+      Repeat steps 1 & 2 on bottom of screen.

       3B: If you Bottom Frames.
       Set 2 Boxes directly below your screen.